Ethicalhackx/WSp0t/README.md

 # WSp0t
-A simple tool that creates and starts your hotspot without worries!
+A tool that creates and starts your hotspot without worries!

 # Installation
 ```